usnistgov/FederalProfile-8259A/_8259-Catalog/identity.md

 Actions to support local or interfaced device authentication.
 Configurations that may be necessary:
 - Ability for the IOT device to authenticate itself as an authorized entity to other devices.
-- Ability to remotely authenticate the IOT device.
+- Ability to remotely authenticate to the IOT device.
-- Ability to authenticat directly to the IOT device.
+- Ability to locally authenticate to the IOT device.